-STATEMENT OF POLICY
+I. STATEMENT OF POLICY

-1. LOCATION OF SOLICITATION
+A. LOCATION OF SOLICITATION

-- a.
-Public areas Public areas are those areas generally open to the public, which do not serve a specified educational, administrative, research, health, campus dining, athletic, or recreational purpose. - b.
+- 1. Public areas Public areas are those areas generally open to the public, which do not serve a specified educational, administrative, research, health, campus dining, athletic, or recreational purpose. - 2.
 Examples of public areas include outdoor walkways and building entryways and lobbies.
-Public areas are open to all forms of non-commercial solicitation during the normal operating hours of the School, all persons or organization who wish to engage in non-commercial solicitation are nonetheless required to follow the approval process outlined below.
+Public areas are open to all forms of non-commercial solicitation during the normal operating hours of the School, all persons or organization who wish to engage in noncommercial solicitation are nonetheless required to follow the approval process outlined below.

-2. SOLICITATION MUST BE CONDUCTED IN A WAY
+B. SOLICITATION MUST BE CONDUCTED IN A WAY

-a.
-That will not disturb or interfere with the regular academic or institutional program being conducted on the campus.
+- 1. That will not disturb or interfere with the regular academic or institutional program being conducted on the campus. - 2.
+That will not interfere with the free and unimpeded flow of pedestrian or vehicular traffic or sidewalks, street, or entrances to the campus buildings or common areas of campus buildings. - 3.
+That will not harass, embarrass, or intimidate the person or persons being solicited.

-- b.
-That will not interfere with the free and unimpeded flow of pedestrian or vehicular traffic or sidewalks, street, or entrances to the campus buildings or common areas of campus buildings. - c.
-That will not harass, embarrass, or intimidate the person or persons being solicited. - d.
-Charitable fundraising campaigns conducted on campus by individuals, student organizations or non-student campus groups must be approved by the Assistant Director of Student Affairs. - e.
+- 4. Charitable fundraising campaigns conducted on campus by individuals, student organizations or non-student campus groups must be approved by the Director or Assistant Director of Student Affairs. - 5.
 Student organizations may solicit local vendors or merchants for donations only with prior approval from the Assistant Director of Student Affairs and the Offices of Alumni Relations and Development (OARD).
-Students should make it known that they are only representing their respective group and are not acting in any official capacity for Vermont Law and Graduate School. - f.
-Student organizations and affiliated groups may solicit on campus only with the written approval of the Assistant Director of Student Affairs.
+Students should make it known that they are only representing their respective group and are not acting in any official capacity for Vermont Law and Graduate School. - 6.
+Student organizations and affiliated groups may solicit on campus only with the approval of the Director or Assistant Director of Student Affairs.
 A properly completed Event Form must be submitted in advance at 25live.collegenet.com/vermontlaw.
-Approval will be granted under the following conditions: - (1) The primary purpose of such sales will be to raise money for the benefit of the campus group or for charitable cause. - (2) All solicitation must be conducted by and only by members of the affiliated group. - (3) Outside vendors are not permitted to conduct solicitation on behalf of student organizations.
+Approval will be granted under the following conditions: - a.
+The primary purpose of such sales will be to raise money for the benefit of the campus group or for charitable cause. - b.
+All solicitation must be conducted by and only by members of the affiliated group. - c.
+Outside vendors are not permitted to conduct solicitation on behalf of student organizations.
 Solicitation must be conducted in space approved by the Assistant Director of Student Affairs.
-Other areas may be designated in special circumstances as determined by the Assistant Director of Student Affairs. - (4) Activities authorized by the VLGS administration involving the sale of goods or services including but not limited to activities of VLGS. - (5) Bookstore personnel and representatives of education-supply firms are exempt from this policy. - c.
+Other areas may be designated in special circumstances as determined by the Director or Assistant Director of Student Affairs. - d.
+Activities authorized by the VLGS administration involving the sale of goods or services including but not limited to activities of VLGS. - e.
+Bookstore personnel and representatives of education-supply firms are exempt from this policy - f.
+There are no other pre-approved fundraiser scheduled in the two week period preceding and following the requested fundraiser. - 7.
 Students and student organizations may not solicit VLGS alumni, trustees, or other individuals who are current donors.
-Students and student organizations wishing to make an inquiry to, or solicit, any foundation may do so only with the approval of VLGS Vice President of Alumni Relations. - 2.
-RAFFLE GUIDELINES: It is lawful for tax-exempt organizations to conduct raffles in accordance with, but not limited to, the following regulations: - a.
-A raffle is a lottery in which a prize is won by a random drawing of the name or number of one or more persons purchasing chances. - b.
-Most clubs and organizations operating under the auspices of VLGS must claim taxexempt status.
-The maximum cash prize for a raffle is \$10,000.
-There is a \$50,000 limit on the values of merchandise that may be offered. - c.
-No alcoholic beverages may be raffled. - d.
-An organization may sponsor only two raffles per year.
-(Exceptions are granted by the Assistant Director of Student Affairs).
+Students and student organizations wishing to make an inquiry to, or solicit any foundation may do so only with the approval of the VLGS Vice President of Alumni Relations.